Ynet.dev

 Unfortunately Microsoft decided to discontinue the DirectX extension for VB6 (the last version was DirectX 8.1) and even VB6 itself, in order to push their dotNet framework.
 After some roaming through the realms of early HTML5 (before WebGL was available), Java and even Flash, the final decision was to use HTML5 and a node.js server respectively.
 Finally, in the summer of 2020, the Ynet.dev project was born and here we are.

-The lesson of this journey is to stick with standards, not companies.
+The lesson of this journey is to stick with standards rather than companies.

 Although I am very disappointed to see WebGL being discontinued in favour of the upcoming WebGPU API.
 I was strongly hoping to see geometry shaders in WebGL one day...